symfony/symfony-docs/session.rst

             ],
         ]);

-Check out the Symfony config reference to learn more about all the :ref:`Session configuration options <config-framework-session>`.
+Check out the Symfony config reference to learn more about the other available :ref:`Session configuration options <config-framework-session>`.
 Also, if you prefer to store session metadata in the database instead of the filesystem, check out this article: :doc:`/doctrine/pdo_session_storage`.